Nicole-Jiang/Fall2016-proj3-grp7/output/Presentation.md

 **Accuracy rate** | 92.75%  | 92.1% |  80.6% |  92.2% | 87.3%

 ### 3.2 Ensemble methods
-Use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.
+Use ensemble learning method to obtain better predictive performance than that from any of the single learning algorithm alone.

 + Details
-	+ Apply different models (Adaboost, Random forest, Knn, xgboost and Neuro network) and tune the parameters
+	+ Apply different models (Adaboost, Random forest, Knn, xgboost and GBM) and tune the parameters
-	+ Use those parameters to predict the test set
+	+ Use those models to predict the test results
 	+ Take a simple majority vote of their predictions as the final prediction

 + Advantages: